 Typically, pregnancy lasts for about 40 weeks, or 280 days.
-If a woman conceives naturally, an ob-gyn determines the estimated due date based on the first days of the last period, not from the baby conception date.
-Why so?
+If you conceive naturally, the estimated due date is usually determined based on the first day of your last period, not from the date of conception.
+Why is this?

-The reason is that most women won’t know exactly when they ovulated and conceived.
-A woman with a regular 28-day menstrual cycle usually ovulates on day 14.
+The reason is that most people don’t know exactly when they ovulated or conceived.
+Someone with a regular 28-day menstrual cycle usually ovulates around day 14.

-However, this date isn’t 100% accurate as ovulation can occur earlier or later than this day.
-That is why a due date is a rough estimation of the day when the baby is likely to arrive.
+However, this date isn’t 100-percent accurate, as ovulation can occur earlier or later.
+This is why a due date is just a rough estimate of the day the baby is likely to arrive.

 Due date calculation for IVF pregnancies

-In vitro fertilization (IVF) is the only case in which your doctor will know exactly when you conceived.
+In-vitro fertilization (IVF) is the only case in which your health care provider will know exactly when you conceived.
 Enter this date in the “Date of transfer” field of the calculator.

-The due date can be calculated by using different formulas depending on the type of IVF you had.
+You can calculate your due date by using different formulas depending on the type of IVF you had.
 Choose your IVF type in the “Type of transfer” field of the calculator.

-- IVF with own eggs (with or without ICSI): Use the egg retrieval date and then add 266 days (or 38 weeks).
+- IVF with own eggs (with or without ICSI) — Egg retrieval date + 266 days (or 38 weeks)

-- IVF with fresh donor eggs cycle (with or without ICSI): Use the egg retrieval date and then add 266 days (or 38 weeks).
+- IVF with fresh donor egg cycle (with or without ICSI) — Egg retrieval date + 266 days (or 38 weeks)

-- Fresh donor embryos cycle: Use the egg retrieval date and then add 266 days (or 38 weeks).
+- Fresh donor embryo cycle — Egg retrieval date + 266 days (or 38 weeks)

-- 3 Day FET: Use the transfer date and then add 266 days (or 38 weeks).
-Then, you need to subtract 3 days (for embryos).
-Sometimes your embryos’ age is more than 3 days, so it’s important to subtract the exact age of the embryos.
-Or simply use your embryos transfer date and then add 263 days.
+*Sometimes your embryos’ age is more than 3 days, so it’s important to subtract the exact age of the embryos.

 How accurate are IVF due dates?